oslabs-beta/Opal/README.md

 1. Base Functionality

-Opal uses the Azure SDK's 'DefaultAzureCredential' class to authenticate the user directly to Azure.
-For example, an Azure CLI user can simply type `az login`.

 If the user is already logged in to Azure through an existing authentication flow (Managed Identity, Azure CLI, Powershell etc.), Opal's base functionality is accessible out-of-the-box with no configuration.
+If not currently logged in, use the method you typically use to authenticate to Azure.
+For example, an Azure CLI user can type `az login`.

 For more information about your options for authenticating to Azure, review the [DefaultAzureCredential docs.](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet).

 2. Additional Functionality

-Using Opal to access the metrics of <em>children</em> of Azure functions requires sending a bearer token to Azure REST APIs.

-Opal will use HTTPS and OAUTH 2.0 to securely handle the token-generation process for you, if you place a .env file in Opal's root directory identifying a service principal that is authorized to access your Azure subscription.
+Using Opal to access additional metrics, such as those for <em>children</em> of Azure functions requires sending a bearer token to Azure REST APIs.
+Opal will use HTTPS and OAUTH 2.0 to securely handle the token-generation process for you, as long as you place a .env file in Opal's root directory identifying a service principal that is authorized to access your Azure subscription.

 ```
 AZURE_CLIENT_ID=<appId>